-Spinal decompression surgery is performed to relieve lower back pain or other symptoms caused by compression of the spinal cord or its roots, which may include back or neck pain and radiating limb pain (radiculopathy).
+Spinal decompression surgery is performed to relieve symptoms related to compression of the spinal cord or its roots, which may include back or neck pain and radiating limb pain (radiculopathy).

 Spinal nerve compression symptoms include pain, altered sensations, muscle weakness or dysfunction, and even gait abnormalities.
 These symptoms can be caused by a wide variety of conditions.
 In some of these, such as in cervical spinal stenosis that leads to cervical myelopathy, you may feel symptoms in the arms, hands, legs or feet, and/or have balance problems, or even incontinence issues (bowel dysfunction, unexpected need to urinate, etc.).
 A rapid onset of these symptoms can indicate a condition known as cauda equina syndrome, which can cause paralysis and other serious problems if not addressed in a timely manner.

 Pain and other symptoms treated by these surgeries are most common in the lower back (lumbar spine), followed by the neck (cervical spine).
 Symptoms in the upper back (thoracic spine) are possible but less common because it is the most stable part of the spine, due in part to its being connected to the rib cage.
 Neuropathies may involve feelings of numbness or a "pins and needles" tingling sensation and cause weakness or instability, primarily in lower the back.

 Every type of spinal decompression modifies or removes bone, spinal disc or soft tissues that are causing compression of a nerve.
 The techniques vary according to which tissues are causing the compression.
 For example, laminoplasty involves the reshaping of part of a vertebral lamina, a laminotomy the making of a small hole the lamina, and a laminectomy the complete removal of a lamina, all to relieve pressure on the nerves.